IamLuisEscobar/Diabetic-Retinopathy-detection/README.md

 ### About the code [listed in alphabetical order]

 **Binary_patches.py**
--Use as input annotated images an with thar imformation the original image is cropped in the area of interest
+-Use as input annotated images cropping from the original image an area of interest

 **Clipped_Final.py**
--Remove the innecesary black background from the images
+-Remove the black background from the images

 **Color_Patches.py**
--Save patches of a dataset of images.
-The input are the patch size and the stride through the image
+-Save patches of a set of images.
+Receive as input the patch size and the stride through the image

 **Evaluation_CNN.py**
--Code to evaluate the performace of a trained model
+-Code to evaluate the performance  of a trained model

 **Image_duplicate.py**
 -Search through a folder for possible duplicate images